Praveenachekkali/ShipmentMonitoring/README.md

 ## Steps to run the Demo

-- clone the repos
+- clone the repo
-- composer update :s to install dependencies
+- composer update : to install dependencies
 - .env is missing (Either rename exisitng or create new)
 - create sqlite db in database folder
 - php artisan serve